RevolutionSmythe/Aurora-HG-Plugin/README.txt

 ;;
+;; Compiling (if required)
+;;
+Create a folder "HyperGrid" in your addon-modules folder in the source and drop all the files in this directory in it Run prebuild.bat and compile.bat and it will build the source

+;;
 ;; To install in standalone mode
 ;;
 Drop StandaloneHypergrid.ini into Configuration/Modules/ and restart Aurora and it will function, no configuration required